-The Company's CEO develops pay recommendations for the Company's executives based on (i) the aforementioned market data, (ii) each executive's individual performance and functional responsibilities as determined by the CEO and President; and (iii) Company performance, both financial and non-financial.
+The Company's CEO and President develop pay recommendations for the Company's executives based on (i) the aforementioned market data, (ii) each executive's individual performance and functional responsibilities as determined by the CEO and President; and (iii) Company performance, both financial and non-financial.
 Our Compensation Committee reviews and approves these pay recommendations with the advice of its independent compensation consultant.
 Our Compensation Committee also sets the base salary and incentive opportunities for the Company's CEO based on (i) the aforementioned market data, (ii) the CEO's individual performance and responsibilities and (iii) Company performance, both financial and non-financial.

-Our Compensation Committee generally seeks to set the base salary for executive officers at the 50th percentile of compensation paid to similarly situated executives of the companies comprising the Compensation Peer Group.
+Our Compensation Committee generally seeks to set the base salary for executive officers at the 50th percentile of compensation paid to similarly situated executives according to the general survey data.
+Our Compensation Committee also considers, on a secondary basis, the proxy data of the companies comprising the Compensation Peer Group.
 Variations to this objective do occur as dictated by the experience level of the individual, personal performance and market factors.